 If you made a contribution through something called “workplace-giving,” the amount that you gave will be reflected in your payment summary.
 Learn more about how to properly claim gifts and donations here.

 Expenses that were expended in the process of earning interest, dividends or other types of investment income can be claimed as tax deductions.
 You are able to include account holding costs for investment reasons within the expenses related to interest income.
 Be aware, however, that if you have a joint account, you can only collect the portion of the fees that corresponds to your share of the account.

 You are able to take a tax deduction for interest paid on money borrowed to purchase shares of stock, which can be applied to both shares and dividends.
 If you borrowed money and utilised it for both personal and business reasons, you are required to divide it up so that equal amounts go towards each category.

 Income protection insurance

-You cannot claim self-education expenses that do not have a significant enough connection to your current employment.
+You are not allowed to deduct any costs associated with self-education that do not have a connection to your current job that is substantial enough.

-- accommodation and meals (if away from home overnight)
+- include both meals and lodging (if away from home overnight)